blind-anonymous/entity-matchers/README.md

 - `SAMPLE_NAME`: is the name to give to the sample (note this name must be used later on when running the script).
 - `max_degree_kg1`: maximum entity degree that will be considered during sampling for KG1 (all the entities in KG1 with degree > `max_degree_kg1` will be considered as having degree = `max_degree_kg1`)
 - `max_degree_kg2`: same as `max_degree_kg1` for KG2.
 - `delete_ratio`: the ratio of entities that will be deleted at each step of IDS* (Parameter $\mu$ from the original algorithm).
-The higher this value, the higher the number of entities deleted at each iteration and hence the faster the algorithm (NOTE that if you choose a value which is too high, the algorithm may fail, deleting more entities than the given limit)
+The higher this value, more the entities deleted at each step and faster the algorithm (Note that if you choose a too high value the algorithm may fail, deleting more entities than the given limit)
 - `delete_random_ratio`: the ratio of entities randomly deleted at each step (NOTE: used only if the entities deleted by PageRank probabilistically are not enough for the given step)
-- `delete_degree_ratio`: when `delete_limit` is reached, entities start to be deleted by degree (from the lowest to the highest) up to when the correct number of entities is reached (as deleting only by PageRank is too unpredictable).
-This parameter measures the ratio of entities deleted this way at every step.
+- `delete_degree_ratio`: when `delete_limit` is reached entities start to be deleted by degree (from the lowest to the highest) up to when the correct number of entities is reached (as deleting only by PageRank is too much unpredictable).
+This parameter measure the ratio of entities deleted this way at every step.
 - `delete_limit`: when to stop deleting using PageRank and start deleting by degree with respect to the number of matchable entities you want.
 - `preserve_num`: number of entities with highest degree to preserve.
 If this number is greater than 0, `preserve_num` entities with the highest degree will be added again and IDS* will delete by degree up to when the number of matchable entities required is reached again.

+Hyper-parameters settings to produce datasets similar to the one we used are already given inside `strategy.py`.

-2. Move to the `SampKG-OpenEA/sampkg/src` folder and run the following command:
+3. Move to the `SampKG-OpenEA/sampkg/src` folder and run the following command:
 ```
   python3 main.py \
     --target_dataset SAMPLE_NAME \